Review: Marshall’s Motif ANC Earbuds Offer Robust Sound and a Great Fit (And They’re on Sale)

 Things get a little dicier when it comes to earbuds.
 Obviously, they’re small — while Marshall’s buds feature a similar black/brass colorway and an “M” cursive logo, from a distance you may not notice how these are any different from any other stubby black earbuds.

-So we thought they’d have to really make up for their lack of obvious aeshetic appeal via sound.
-But if you spend a few weeks with the legacy brand’s new Motif ANC earbuds — and some time with the minimalist Minor III buds — you’ll start to notice what connects these small ear speakers to Marshall’s more prominent audio gear.
+So we thought they’d have to really make up for their lack of obvious aesthetic appeal via sound.
+But if you spend a few weeks with the legacy brand’s Motif ANC earbuds — and some time with the minimalist Minor III buds — you’ll start to notice what connects these small ear speakers to Marshall’s more prominent audio gear.

-The two earbuds were both released in the past few months; we spent some time with both in our office, on a plane, in a subway and even during some workouts.
+We spent some time with both in our office, on a plane, in a subway and even during some workouts.
 Our thoughts below on the Motif ANC, which is the more premium edition and one most likely to appeal to you sonically and aesthetically.

 Setting up: Don’t do what I did and ignore the Marshall app.
 Sure, you’ll easily be able to connect to your device via Bluetooth, but your sound options and controls will be severely limited, at least when you first start.